white-noise/faye/README.md

 - I can also permit script in posts (safe by how they're uploaded)
 - title case should be applied to book titles, and null fields from the google books ping can be handled in populate_books
 - book categories aren't currently implemented
+- standardize the git flow from local machine to webserver

 ## notes
 - probably page numbers can be easily passed to individual templates for back-paging